psychopy/workshops/source/translators/setUpVersionControl.rst

 **NOTE**: Technically and more generally, it's copying a repository, while also disconnecting it from other previous committers

-Step 2a: Find the *psychopy/psychopy* repository
+2a: Find the *psychopy/psychopy* repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - While logged in to *GitHub*